 I never get sick, LIKE NEVER!
-So catching this cold this past week really affected the way I exercise and breathe.
-I’ve been so stuffed, plugged and choked up, teary eyed, and phlegmy that it was hard to get an actual true full breathe.
+So, catching this cold this past week really affected the way I exercise and breathe.
+I’ve been so stuffed, plugged and choked up, teary eyed, and phlegmy that it was hard to get an actual true full breath.

-Breathe in, Breathe out – sounds pretty straight forward, right?!
+Breathe in, breathe out – sounds straight forward, right?!
 Sick or not, breathing is always a hot topic in the gym.
-Some of the biggest questions I get from my clients daily is about breathe.
+Some of the biggest questions I get from my clients daily are about breathing.
 Like, “when should I breathe”, “should I breathe in through my nose, and out through my mouth”?
 “What about when I’m running, lifting weights or what about Yoga, what then”?
-People can get so hung up about when and how that they actually end up holding their breathe!
+People can get so hung up about when and how that they end up holding their breath!

-Whether you’re hitting the bench, treadmill, road or mat, being aware of your breathe is crucial for delivering the oxygen our bodies require to perform functions properly.
-With proper breathe, we can perform our activities more efficiently, for longer periods, achieve better results and even calm our busy minds!
+Whether you’re hitting the bench, treadmill, road or mat, being aware of your breathing is crucial for delivering the oxygen our bodies require to perform functions properly.
+With proper breath, we can perform our activities more efficiently, for longer periods, achieve better results and even calm our busy minds!
 Think of oxygen as fuel for your muscles.